-Why should you do financial benchmarking and how can the Printing Industries of America’s Ratios Reports help your company achieve greater profitability?
+Why should you do financial benchmarking and how can the Printing Industries of America’s Dynamic Ratios Reports help your company achieve greater profitability?

 Ratio analysis is a simple common-sense operation.
 Ratio analysis of financial statements is critical to the management of any company, especially graphic arts companies and other manufacturing firms.
 It allows management to evaluate company operations, and by the use of these ratio studies, compare their firm to industry standards.

-Management has much to gain by using the Ratios studies.
+Management has much to gain by using the Dynamic Ratios studies.
 Management's job is to continuously monitor the state of their company.
 Although no single ratio by itself is enough to change management policies or operating procedures, analysis and comparison to other financial indicators may point to deviations from management's goals or expectations.

-Others may be interested in the Ratios studies.
+Others may be interested in the Dynamic Ratios studies.
 Bankers may want to compare their customers to industry standards.
 Economists may look at the studies for profit or growth trends.
 Industry leaders and spokespersons may see operating trends of interest to industry groups.
-Accountants can use the ratios to do the analytical review required in the preparation of financial statements.
+Accountants can use the Dynamic Ratios to do the analytical review required in the preparation of financial statements.
 Vendors who supply the industry with goods and services can judge markets and opportunities available to their companies.

-Anyone who is remotely connected to the graphic arts industry can use some part of the Printing Industries of America Ratios studies.
-After all, the Ratios studies are the standard guideline by which managers can evaluate their company's operations in comparison to other companies in the graphic arts industry.
+Anyone who is remotely connected to the graphic arts industry can use some part of the Printing Industries of America Dynamic Ratios studies.
+After all, the Dynamic Ratios studies are the standard guideline by which managers can evaluate their company's operations in comparison to other companies in the graphic arts industry.